AmiraTahaAbdelRahman/AAAT/README.md

 User controls when to start capturing and when to stop by pressing the start or stop button.
 When user selects a specific packet more details and information appear, on the left side of the table, like checksum , flags, version ….etc
 Also a hexa view of the packets is provided for the selected packet.
 User can also save the captured packets when pressing quit a window appears to ask the user if he/she wants to save the captured packets.
-note: cmplete code is found in final file
+note: complete code is found in final file